cssyphus/TamperMonkeyUserScripts/SimpleVanillaJSTooltips/readme.md

 Tah...
 DAH!

-This is a much stripped-down version of [vanilla-js-tooltip from Zoltan Toth](https://github.com/zoltantothcom/vanilla-js-tooltip).
+This is a much stripped-down implementation of [vanilla-js-tooltip from Zoltan Toth](https://github.com/zoltantothcom/vanilla-js-tooltip).